rhel-labs/instruqt/quantum/03-create-a-jupyter-notebook/assignment.md

 id: qpltztxcwh8k
 type: challenge
 title: Create a Jupyter Notebook
-teaser: A short description of the challenge.
 notes:
 - type: text
-  contents: Replace this text with your own text
+  contents: In this step, you will configure a Jupyter Notebook for your code.
 tabs:
 - title: Terminal
   type: terminal